-In the past five years, the dollar has done quite poorly against several currencies, including losing over 30% of its value against the Euro.
+In the past five years, the dollar has done quite poorly against several currencies, including losing nearly 30% of its value against the euro.
 If you're investing in companies that denominate their earnings in those currencies (and have minimal U.S. dollar exposure), these are almost like free gains.

 It doesn't need to be exotic.
-For example, U.S.-based investors in Canadian Natural Resources
+For example, U.S.-based investors in Agnico-Eagle Mines

 So, what now?

-For the past year, I've run a service here at the Motley Fool called Global Gains.
+For the past year, I've run a service here at The Motley Fool called Global Gains.
 Each month, my team and I scour the world for great investment opportunities at fabulous prices.
 Since the newsletter began, we've absolutely thumped the return of the S&P 500.
-We've gone overseas to visit dynamic international firms like Argentina's Mercadolibre
+We've gone overseas to visit dynamic international firms like Brazil's GOL

 But really, even though I can't guarantee that the dollar will continue to go down against foreign currencies, the long slide of the greenback over the past five years has come in an environment of exceedingly low interest rates in the United States.
 If you think that condition will remain for some time, you have no excuse not to look across the pond for more of your investment ideas.